prevwong/craft.js/packages/docs/docs/overview.md

 With this, you could easily implement content editable text or drag-to-resize components - just as any modern page editor would have.

 ### User components with droppable regions
 Let's say we need a "Container" component which users can drop into the editor.
-Additionally, we would also like them to be able to drag and drop other components into the Container.
+Additionally, we would also like our users to be able to drag and drop other components into the Container.

 In Craft.js, it's as simple as calling the `<Canvas />`